stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 tags:
   - TradeAudit
   - AWS
-  - Github
+  - GitHub
 ---
-The release of the [TradeAudit](https://tradeaudit.app) mobile app is almost here.
+The release of the [Trade Audit](https://tradeaudit.app) mobile app is almost here.
 It is currently in MVP stage, but its infrastructure is a pretty typical cloud based deployment.
 This article discusses design choices made, evaluating how effective they were.<!--more-->

 ### Mobile App Requirements

-TradeAudit is a mobile app targeting anyone using Twitter for stock trading ideas/recommendations.
+Trade Audit is a mobile app targeting anyone using Twitter for stock trading ideas/recommendations.
 This side of Twitter is colloquially referred to as "fintwit", ie: _Financial Twitter_.

 Twitter has a feature called "cashtags" where users can represent stock ticker symbols within Tweets using a dollar sign, for example `$spy` represents the `SPDR S&P 500 ETF`.